vectordotdev/vector/rfcs/2021-10-12-9568-automatic-namespacing.md

 - Any duplicate component ID (like `sinks/foo.toml` and `sinks/foo.json`) will error.
 - If Vector's configuration is loaded using a specific file (`--config /etc/vector/vector.toml` for example), Vector will keep its default behavior and only load this file.

-- Explain your change as if you were describing it to a Vector user.
-We should be able to share this section with a Vector user to solicit feedback.
-- Does this change break backward compatibility?
-If so, what should users do to upgrade?

 ### Implementation